 Substitutions

-- Substitute whole milk for half and half for a lighter chowder.
+- Substitute whole milk for half-and-half for a lighter chowder.

-- Substitute cream for half and half for a more decadent chowder.
+- Substitute cream for half-and-half for a more decadent chowder.